Cared for Children in Early Years

 - Part B records any health concerns, the name of the setting they attend, the impact of any pupil premium funding, responsibilities of those involved in the child’s care and most importantly a page to record the voice of the child.
 There is space for the child to contribute their likes and dislikes, thoughts and feelings, routines and people who are special to them.
 Of course the child may need some help with this - so we ask that they are helped to complete it by someone who knows them well.

 - Part C lists all those involved in completing My Learning Plan.
 It identifies the actions to be taken as a result of the meeting and by whom.
-The plan is reviewed at six monthly intervals.
-However if there are changes in placement a new PEP will need to be completed.
+The plan is reviewed termly.
+But if there are changes in placement a new PEP will need to be completed.

 - Part D is about the child’s developmental progress, educational achievements and next steps.
 This is where a setting will be required to contribute most of their information